fullstack-development/blockchain-wiki-en/concepts/keccak256/readme-en.md

 Keccak256 is considered a highly secure hash algorithm that is resistant to various types of attacks, such as pre-image attacks, collision attacks, and length extension attacks.
 It is also one of the most efficient hash algorithms and is supported by a wide range of libraries.
 For these reasons, it was chosen for use in blockchains like Ethereum and Bitcoin to perform various tasks.

 The functions in the Keccak family are based on the sponge construction.
-In the context of cryptography, a sponge construction is a mode of operation based on the permutation (or transformation) of fixed-length data, as well as a padding rule that constructs a function mapping a variable-length input to a variable-length output.
+In the context of cryptography, a sponge construction is a mode of operation based on the permutation (or transformation) of fixed-length data, as well as a filling rule that constructs a function mapping a variable-length input to a variable-length output.
 More details about the sponge construction can be found [here](https://keccak.team/sponge_duplex.html).

 ## Keccak256 in Solidity